Sky Pilot (song)

 "Sky Pilot" is a 1968 song by Eric Burdon & the Animals, released on the album The Twain Shall Meet.
 When released as a single the song was split across both sides, due to its length (7:27).
-As "Sky Pilot (Parts 1 & 2)" it reached number 14 on the U.S. pop charts and number 15 on the Canadian RPM chart.
+As "Sky Pilot (Parts 1 & 2)" it reached number 14 on the U.S. pop charts, number 15 on the Canadian RPM chart, and number 7 on Canada's CHUM Chart.

+The US single version on MGM was released in both Mono and Stereo versions.
+The latter was labeled with the phrase 'Saturation Sound'.
+Also present was echo effects on the line 'How high can you fly' and a trail off of bagpipes at the end of Part Two.
+The unique mix is unavailable on current editions of the Animals compilations.

 Themes

-"Sky pilot" refers to a military chaplain, as revealed by the opening verse: